Stupid Simple System

 Should I hire a marketing agency?

-Most contractors under $500K/year don't need an agency.
-Modern all-in-one tools give you 80% of what an agency provides at 20% of the cost.
-Consider an agency when: you're too busy to manage marketing at all, you're spending $2,000+/month on ads and need optimization, or you're scaling rapidly and need custom strategies.
+Honestly?
+If you're under $500K/year, probably not.
+A good all-in-one tool gives you 80% of what an agency does at a fraction of the cost.
+Agencies make sense when you're too busy to touch marketing at all, you're spending $2,000+/month on ads and need someone optimizing them, or you're scaling fast and need custom strategies.
+Until then, save your money.

 Is social media worth it for contractors?

-Honestly?
-For most contractors, social media is the lowest priority.
-It's good for brand building but rarely generates direct leads.
-If you're going to do it, focus on posting before/after photos of your work on Facebook and occasionally boosting posts to local audiences.
-Don't spend hours creating content.
-Your time is better spent on GBP and reviews.
+Real talk?
+For most contractors, it's the least important thing on this list.
+It's good for brand building, but it almost never generates direct leads.
+If you're going to do it, keep it simple: snap before/after photos on the job, post them to Facebook, maybe boost one to your local area.
+Don't spend hours on it.
+Your time is way better spent on GBP and reviews.

 How long does SEO take to work?